TheRealOwenRees/plantid-discord-bot/README.md

 PLANTID_LOGS_DISCORD_WEBHOOK_URL=    webhook url for the log channel PLANTNET_API_KEY=                    API key for the PlantNet service

+# needed in development
+DISCORD_DEV_GUILD_ID=                Your guild ID to populate application commands immediately

 # needed in production
 PLANTID_FILESERVER_URL               URL and port(if needed) for the http file server
 ```